Fananserin

-Fananserin (RP-62203) is a drug which acts as a potent antagonist at both the 5HT_{2A} receptor, and the Dopamine D_{4} receptor, but without blocking other dopamine receptors such as D_{2}.
+Fananserin (RP-62203) is a drug which acts as a potent antagonist at both the serotonin 5-HT_{2A} receptor, and the dopamine D_{4} receptor, but without blocking other dopamine receptors such as the dopamine D_{2} receptor.
 It has sedative and antipsychotic effects, and has been researched for the treatment of schizophrenia, although efficacy was less than expected and results were disappointing.